leg100/otf/docs/docs/dev.md

 The database schema is migrated using [tern](https://github.com/jackc/tern).
 The SQL migration files are kept in the repo in `./internal/sql/migrations`.
 Upon startup `otfd` automatically migrates the DB to the latest version.

-## HTML path helpers

-Rails-style path helpers are generated using `go generate`.
-The path specifications are maintained in `./ui/paths/paths.yaml`.
-After making changes to the specs run the following make task to generate the helpers:

-* `make paths`

 ## Web development

 If you're making changes to web templates then you may want to enable developer mode: set the environment variable `DEV_MODE=1`.
 Once enabled you will be able to see changes without restarting `otfd`.